RarelyCharlie/rarelycharlie.github.io/_draft/7cups.md

 In general, teens and adults cannot communicate at 7 Cups, except in the forums.
 There are some exceptions.
 For example, adult listeners can apply for background checks to be carried out, allowing them to communicate with both adults and teens.

-There is a category of listeners who are aged 35 or over, but it has no great significance.
+There is a category of listeners who are aged 35 or over, but these older listeners are not treated differently in any significant way.

 ### Agreements